nmrML/nmrML/ontologies/readme.txt

 Remark: We must decide on the formats (OBO vs owl).
 If we envision a common data annotation pipeline for MSI and PSI, leveraging on the PSI validators and obo ontologies, we should stick with OBO format, as at the moment these do not integrate particularly well.
 Making the validator software aware of owl formatted CVs is possible according to their Authors: The OntologyAccess interface would need to be reprogrammed and registered in the ontology manager XML config file.

+As P4 does not display the part_of hierarchy (as OBO Edit does), in the converted owl file you only see the is a Hierarchy in the class browser to the left.
+I sugggest to rebin these so that they all have proper is_a superclasses that ease navigation.

 ToDOs: Depending on the file format we go for we would proceed via the following Steps:

 For OBO Edit: